All Episodes

 Okay, he was investigated.

-He was litigated, he was impeached.
+He was impeached.

-He finally, after lying about the affair, admitted it, apologized multiple times in a very heartfelt way.
+He had finally, after lying about the affair, admitted it, apologized multiple times in a very heartfelt way.

-That's one of the many allegations against.
+That's one of the many allegations against those allegations.

 All of which were investigated, litigated, adjudicated.

-Oh, we No, they weren't investigated, litigated, and adjudicated at all.
+No, they weren't investigated, litigated, and adjudicated at all.

-Is that if you watched Stormy Daniels last night or Karen McDougall last week, uh, what did you see?
+And that's the whole big story here: is that if you watch Stormy Daniels last night or Karen McDougal last week, what did you see?

-So, okay, two women say that they had a consensual relationship and were adamant that it was a consensual relationship.
+You saw, okay, two women say that they had a consensual relationship and were adamant that it was a consensual relationship.

 Very different than the behavior of Bill Clinton.